PapyrusOfficial/Dedicated/README.md

 # DedicatedBot
-The Webhook For My Discord Server
+The Webhook For My Discord Server.